 Section 5.
 Call Back for Alarms.
-The procedure for call back is as follows: The officer in charge will see that the preceding shift of off-duty firefighters are called first, before calling the firefighters of the following shift.
+The procedure for call back is as follows: The officer in charge will see that the preceding shift of off-duty firefighters is called first, before calling the firefighters of the following shift.
 It is understood that errors are not correctable.

 Section 6.
 Call Back Compensation.
 Employees recalled to duty under this Article will be compensated on the following basis: There will be no compensatory time off for such a recall to duty.
 Employees recalled will receive a minimum of 4 hours pay at their regular rate of pay.
 However, if the callback time exceeds 2 hours and 40 minutes, the employee will receive time and one-half the regular rate for the hours actually worked.
 On holidays, employees recalled will receive a minimum of 5 hours and 20 minutes pay at their regular rate of pay.
 However, if the callback time on a holiday exceeds 2 hours and 40 minutes, the employee will receive twice the regular rate for the hours actually worked.
 If more than one callback occurs during the initial 2 hours and 40 minutes, no credit will be given for the second callback until the 2 hour and 40 minute period has expired.
 Payment at the rate of 1-1/2 or double time figures on 1/40th of the weekly salary.
 This time or pay shall be verified by the officer in charge.
+This section shall not apply to Assistant Fire Chiefs or the Fire Prevention Officer, who shall be paid as provided in Section 2.

 Section 7.
 Overtime Under the Fair Labor Standards Act.
 Employees shall be paid for overtime rather than receive compensatory time off.
-Overtime pay shall be calculated on the basis of the hours exceeding the maximum allowable under the Fair Labor Standards Act (204 hours in a 27 day work period) at time-and-one-half the employees hourly rate.
-The hourly rate shall be 1/40th of the employee's weekly wage.
+Overtime pay shall be calculated on the basis of the hours exceeding the maximum allowable under the Fair Labor Standards Act (204 hours in a 27 day work period) at time-and-one-half the employees' hourly rate.
+The hourly rate shall be 1140th of the employee's weekly wage.
 There shall be no pyramiding of overtime under this Article.
+This section shall not apply to Assistant Fire Chiefs and the Fire Prevention Officer, who shall be paid as provided in Section 2.